-We particularly welcome responses from African scientists and engineers!
-For 2022, we are focussed on increasing responses from Africa, including the African diaspora.
-But responses from all over the world, from all parts of STEM, and of all genders are very welcome.
+For 2022, we were focussed on increasing responses from Africa, including the African diaspora.
+But responses from all over the world, from all parts of STEM, and of all genders were included in all analysis.

 To express an interest in this project, contact firstname.lastname@example.org.

 - 이 페이지는 한국어로 제공됩니다.
 (Korean webpage in draft form!)